MrRazamataz/MCRewards-Discord-Bot/README.md

 Let me know of suggestions by creating an issue in the Github issues TAB.

 ## Compatibility:
 It is compatibile with every server software that offers support for rcon.
 Just fill out the info in `config.json`.
 It runs commands with the players username that is stored in `accountdata.json`.
-The commands currently can only be edited in the code (it's quite simple) in `reward.py`.